marklogic-community/grove-react-template/docs/CONTRIBUTING.markdown

-# Contributing to Muir
+# Contributing to Grove

-A document about contributing to MUIR in general is found at https://wiki.marklogic.com/display/SAL/MUIR+Developer+Starters+Guide.
+A document about contributing to Grove in general is found at https://wiki.marklogic.com/display/SAL/Grove+Developer+Starters+Guide.

 ## Contributing to the React Template Specifically